moneppo/resin-server/README.md

 ---------

 1. `npm install` to pull all dependencies
-2. Versions of the binaries are included in bin/<platform>, however you may consider building the right Resin for each platform to get the latest update and place it in this folder.
+2. Go build yourself the flavors of [Resin](http://github.com/moneppo/resin) you need and place them in the base directory.
 3. For Mac OS support, install png2icns for generating the icns files.
 On Mac OSX use homebrew: `brew install libicns`, for Debian/Ubuntu `apt-get install icnsutils`, Redhat `yum update libicns`, etc.

 Usage